syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 The `TextMemberPath`and `DisplayMemberPath` properties of ComboBox control specify the property path, by which the searching must be done when a custom data is bound to the `ItemsSource` property.

-`TextMemberPath` - Specifies the property path, by which the searching must be done when user input is received in the selection box portion of the combo box control.
+`TextMemberPath` - Specifies the property path, by which the searching must be done when user input is received in the selection box portion of the ComboBox control.
 The default value is `String.Empty`.
-`DisplayMemberPath` - Specifies the property path, by which the searching must be done when user input is received in the drop-down portion of the combo box control.
+`DisplayMemberPath` - Specifies the property path, by which the searching must be done when user input is received in the drop-down portion of the ComboBox control.
 The default value is `String.Empty`.

 ## Auto appending of text